 pip-tools is a suite of tools meant for Python system administrators and release managers who particularly want to keep their builds deterministic yet stay up to date with new versions of their dependencies.
 Users can specify particular release of their dependencies via hash, conveniently make a properly formatted list of requirements from information in other parts of their program, update all dependencies (a feature pip currently does not provide), and create layers of constraints for the program to obey.

-piwheels is a website, and software underpinning it, that fetches source code distribution packages from PyPI and compiles them into binary wheels that are optimized for installation onto Raspberry Pi computers. pip in Raspbian is pre-configured to use piwheels.org as an additional index to PyPI.
+piwheels is a website, and software underpinning it, that fetches source code distribution packages from PyPI and compiles them into binary wheels that are optimized for installation onto Raspberry Pi computers.
+Raspberry Pi OS pre-configures pip to use piwheels.org as an additional index to PyPI.

 poetry is a command-line tool to handle dependency installation and